kcharlinska/TaskJS/README.md

 # WebApp
 > > Simple WebApp using Reddit API to display and manage pack of posts.
+Project created as a recruitment task for internship.

 ## Technologies
 * HTML5